WalczakPaulo/PANNA/doc[PL]/readme.txt

-Documentation maintained only in polish language [ENG]
+Documentation maintained only in polish language !![ENG]